-In the Biofuels and Bioproducts division, researchers are discovering and developing new pathways, engineering microbes to transform sugars and lignins into energy-rich biofuels and valuable bioproducts.
+In the Biofuels and Bioproducts division, we are developing the tools to fully convert sugars and lignins into energy-rich biofuels and valuable bioproducts.
+We do this by discovering and developing new pathways and engineering microbes.
 JBEI’s pioneering work in synthetic biology has enabled microbes to produce a variety of molecules from these lignocellulosic biomass that can serve as jet, diesel, and gasoline blendstocks and bioproducts.

 Five year Research Objectives